 COMPLICATIONS: Intrauterine insemination is a relatively simple and safe procedure, and the risk of serious complications is low.

-The risks include infection, spotting, multiple pregnancies (when coordinated with ovulation induction drugs) can occur with IUI.
+The risks include infection, spotting, multiple pregnancies (when coordinated with ovulation induction drugs) that can occur with IUI.

 TIMING OF IUI

-It can be performed at the time of ovulation usually within 24- 36 hours after the LH surge is detected or after HCG trigger injection administered and ovulation is predicted by ultrasound.
+It can be performed at the time of ovulation usually within 24- 36 hours after the LH surge is detected or after HCG trigger injection is administered and ovulation is predicted by ultrasound.

 IUI is much more affordable than IVF and tends to be much less invasive, cycles are easier to complete.